-- To provide students with the opportunity to do research on hummingbirds in areas that interest them. - To provide students with the opportunity to share their knowledge with others.
+- To provide students information on ruby-throated hummingbirds. - To provide students with the opportunity to do research on hummingbirds in areas that interest them. - To provide students with the opportunity to share their knowledge with others.

 Overview

 In this activity, students will record a list of things they already know about hummingbirds and a list of things they would like to learn about hummingbirds.
 Then they will conduct research to find out some of the information they want to know.
 Using their new knowledge, each student will make a hummingbird out of art supplies.
 Finally, using their hummingbirds as props, the students will play charades to test each other in their knowledge of the ruby-throated hummingbirds.